PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Threat Model and Preliminaries

 \subsubsection{Membership Inference Attack}

-We use AUC$\uparrow$ to measure the effectiveness of the attack.
-As suggested by previous work~\cite{carlini2022membership}, we also present results for MIA with TPR@FPR$\alpha$\%$\uparrow$ given a small $\alpha$ to measure the privacy risk.
+We use AUC$~\uparrow$ to measure the effectiveness of the attack ( $\uparrow$ means the higher the value the more desirable the metric).
+As suggested by previous work~\cite{carlini2022membership}, we also present results for MIA with TPR@FPR$\alpha$\%$~\uparrow$ given a small $\alpha$.
 A lower $\alpha$ emphasizes the cost of false positives.